 As a project manager myself for many years, I understand that a successful project implementation has at least two distinct components:

-- To correctly identify the right, feasible project that will have real impact on the reality wanting to change and to then design an action plan
+- To correctly identify the right, feasible project that will have a real impact on the reality of wanting to change and then design an action plan

 - To carry out the project to end with the satisfaction of all stakeholders

-In order to do this, you need to find the right professional.
+In order to do this, you need to find the right professional who can function as an implementation project manager.
 It's amazing to see how many organizations delegate the responsibility for executing its strategic projects to intermediate, or sometimes inexperienced, managers without making sure that the project manager has the right skills to execute.

 In today’s sharing economy, you can easily find the right expert for your specific problem.
 Many freelance marketplaces such as Upwork, Toptal (for remote outsourcing) or Workhoppers (local candidates) allow you to find the project manager with the skills required.
 But take the time to ensure that you know what your specific challenges are, before investigating that the candidate has the right skills and experience to execute.
 For example, if you are experiencing client-facing issues, consider what does a client side project manager do before heading to hire.